eduardhabryd/get-last-telegram-message/README.md

     cd get-last-telegram-message
    ```

 2. Create a Telegram bot and obtain the bot token from BotFather in Telegram.
+Here are the [instructions](instructions/BOT_SETUP.md).

 3. Create a `.env` file in the project root using `.env.example` as a template specifying your `BOT_TOKEN`.
 You can use
    all the other details without changes for your convenience.